Lothar-Günther Buchheim: Art collection

 curiosities ranging from nutcrackers and Thai shadow puppets to mannequins and carousel animals in addition to his important collection of German Expressionist paintings and graphics.
 A building was constructed as an extension to the Lehmbruck Museum in Duisburg, but he considered it unfit, and he turned down later offers from Weimar, Munich and Berlin.
 After years of quarreling with his home town of Feldafing, Bavaria, about his plans for a museum for his art collection, the town's citizens voted against the museum in a referendum.
 His museum finally opened in 2001 as the Museum der Phantasie in Bernried on the shore of Lake Starnberg, funded by the government of Bavaria.
 The entire collection has been estimated to be worth up to $300 million.

 In June 2000, the Sprengel Museum in Hanover voted to return a Lovis Corinth’s painting, “Walchensee, Johannisnacht” (“The Walchensee on St John’s eve”) which its donor, Dr. Bernhard Sprengel, had purchased from Buchheim, to the heirs of Dr Gustav Kirstein and his wife Therese Clara Stein, who committed suicide due to Nazi persecution.

 Private life and death

-Buchheim married Geneviève "Gwen" Militon, a resistance fighter from Britanny who appears in his novels as Simone Sagot, and whom he also painted.
+Buchheim married Geneviève "Gwen" Militon, a resistance fighter from Brittany who appears in his novels as Simone Sagot, and whom he also painted.
 They had a son, Yves, born in 1949.
 In 1948, Buchheim already became father of a daughter, Nina, outside of marriage.
 They divorced in 1951 and he remarried in 1955 to Diethild Wickboldt.

 Despite a fortune estimated at 14.1 million Swiss francs in the late 1980s, Buchheim was known for his frugality.
 He used a camping table in his dining room, and according to his son, did not pay taxes and reused print blocks made by Otto Müller, forging the artist's initials.
 His son published a highly critical biography in 2018.

 Buchheim died of heart failure in Starnberg on 22 February 2007, at the age of 89.